 All of our product candidates are still in preclinical or clinical development.
-Additionally, all of our product candidates are required to undergo ongoing safety testing in humans as part of clinical trials.
-Consequently, not all adverse effects of drugs can be predicted or anticipated.
+Consequently, all of our product candidates are required to undergo ongoing safety testing in humans as part of clinical trials.
 Unforeseen side effects from any of our product candidates could arise either during clinical development or, if approved by regulatory authorities, after the approved product has been marketed.
 Zanidatamab and ZW49 continue to be evaluated in clinical trials, and the results of these and future clinical trials may show that zanidatamab, ZW49 or our other product candidates cause undesirable or unacceptable side effects, which could interrupt, delay or halt clinical trials, and result in delay of, or failure to obtain, marketing approval from the FDA and other regulatory authorities with restrictive label warnings, limited patient populations or potential product liability claims.
 Even if we believe that our clinical trials and preclinical studies demonstrate the safety and efficacy of our product candidates, only the FDA and other comparable regulatory agencies may ultimately make such determination.
 No regulatory agency has made any such determination that any of our product candidates are safe or effective for use by the general public for any indication.